5 Common Myths About Metabolism, and the Truth Behind Them

 MYTH #3 – Eating lots of little meals will help you lose weight

-Several epidemiological studies have reported an inverse relationship between how often people eat and their body weight, leading to the suggestion that snacking throughout the day may help in the process of weight loss [7].
+Several epidemiological studies have reported an inverse relationship between how often people eat and their body weight.
+This fact suggests that snacking throughout the day may help in the process of weight loss [7].

 The problem with all of these studies is that participants self-reported the data.
-As no mechanism to explain this phenomenon has ever been described, it suggests that under-reporting of the amount of food eaten may be skewing the results.
+As there is no official mechanism to explain this phenomenon, it suggests that under-reporting of the amount of food eaten may be skewing the results.
 Due to the societal shame associated with overeating and obesity, under-reporting is much more likely than over-reporting.

 Metabolism facts behind the many meals myth